anshulp2912/SE_Fall2021_G13_HW2b/CONTRIBUTING.md

 [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aatom) A cursory search is necessary to check if the reported bug is already mentioned before or not.
 You can add to the existing bug report if the issue is still open.

 #### To Submit A Good Bug Report
-[GitHub issues](https://guides.github.com/features/issues/) You can trach the bugs from this.
+[GitHub issues](https://guides.github.com/features/issues/) You can track the bugs from this.
 For the repository that has bug, create an issue and fill out [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) to give details of the bug.

 * To identify the problem, give the issue a clear and informative term. <br>